 1. Complete the department application your junior year.

-- Complete the department application and give it to the appropriate department graduate program contact (see list above).
+- Complete the department application and and email it to the department contact (see chart in FAQ section) or deliver a hard-copy before the end of your junior year.

 During your senior year or when you have a minimum of 88 undergraduate credits and at least a 3.0 GPA, you will formally apply to the Graduate School.
-We recommend you begin the application process at least one month before your program's application deadline.
-Check with your department to find out if there are any special deadlines for 4+1 degree program applicants.
+We recommend you complete the Graduate School application process in the final semester of your senior year.
+Submit all required application materials.
+GRE, letters of recommendation and $100 deposit are waived.

-After the Graduate School receives your application, you will be able to pay your application fee.
-The Graduate School only reviews applications for which the $75 (USD) non-refundable 4+1 degree program application fee was successfully paid.
-Log into QuikPay with your Binghamton University user ID and computer account password to pay your application fee.
+After the Graduate School receives your application, you will be able to pay the application fee.
+The Graduate School only reviews applications for which the $75 non-refundable accelerated / 4+1 degree program application fee was successfully paid.

-Once an admission decision has been made, you will receive an e-mail from the Graduate School.
-(Add "email@example.com" to your email address book or contact list.
+Once an admission decision has been made, you will receive an e-mail from Graduate Admissions.
+(Add "firstname.lastname@example.org" to your email address book or contact list.
 Don't forget to check your spam folder!)
 If you have been accepted, you will also receive an admission letter.

-Watson School students do not need to pay the $100 deposit fee to confirm enrollment.
+Watson College students do not need to pay the $100 deposit fee to confirm enrollment.

 Confirm your intent to continue as a graduate student by following the instructions in your admission email and letter.
 After you confirm your intent to continue, your student status will transition to graduate level after Binghamton University officially awards your bachelor's degree.
 Then, before the semester begins, take the steps outlined in your admission email and letter.
 See the New Student webpage for general information for new graduate students.